 When my dad first needed nursing home care, I worried about every aspect of his needs simply because he was so vulnerable.
 My uncle already resided at the same skilled nursing facility, so I knew the staff well and was confident in the care they provided.
 Yet, I was still fearful for the first few weeks after the move that Dad would not receive the kind of attention he’d grown accustomed to.
 I was afraid he would decline further without my one-on-one care.

-But, what more could I do?
+I couldn't stop wondering what more I could do.
 Why couldn’t I shake the feeling that I had let him down?
 Eventually, I had to learn to detach a little.
 I knew it was painful and impractical for me to be so wrapped up in each detail of his daily life.
 The facility was excellent.
 Dad was as okay as he could possibly be outside of his own home.
 His care was supplemented by several family members who visited regularly.
 At that point I decided that I had done my best arranging his care at the nursing home and that was enough.

 Coping with the Guilt of Putting a Parent in a Nursing Home